AI Agents··5 min read

 Do I know the steps?
 If yes, write regular code.
 No LLM needed.

 Do I know the steps, but one of them needs to understand language?
-Plug in an LLM call for that one step.
+Use an LLM for that one step.
 Keep everything else as normal code.

 That's it.
-Most things fall into the first two buckets.
-Agents are for the rare cases where you truly can't predict what needs to happen next.
+Most things are in the first two categories.
+Agents are for the rare cases where you really can't plan what comes next.

 Automation vs LLM vs AI Agents